Skip to main content

 Starting the React App

-Then in the other terminal window run the command npm start to start the React app.
-A browser window should automatically open to the port the app is running on and you should see a result similar to:
+Then, in the other terminal window, run the command npm start to start the React app.
+A browser window should automatically open to the port the app is running on, and you should see a result similar to the one below:

 React App Displaying Latest Block number